Campaign of the Month: October 2017

 The manner in which one chooses to address a fellow member of the covenant is no less important than the title of the vampire in question.
 To that end, there are several options available in discussion: the submissive, the formal, the familiar, the intimate and the disparaging.

 One must be careful with terms of address.
-More than one Judex has authorized the expulsion or execution of a hapless vampire who felt safe using inappropriate terminology in reference to a powerful member of the covenant.
+More than one judex has authorized the expulsion or execution of a hapless vampire who felt safe using inappropriate terminology in reference to a powerful member of the covenant.
 A single slip of the tongue can lead to a demand for embarrassing apologies or the taking on of crippling boons just to repair the damage done.

 For the sake of illustration, let us imagine a discussion about three individuals, whose full titles are The Right Honorable Alder Dolores, Marquise of Seattle and Meister Interpreter, The Alder Lady Vivian, Speaker and Mister Jeffrey Wright.

-To refer to an individual in the submissive voice, one precedes the name with Most, an ingratiating (and complimentary) term and the title of tribute (if there is one—the title of esteem if there is not), followed by the vampire’s name, if and only if the title of tribute is not unique.
+• Submissive: To refer to an individual in the submissive voice, one precedes the name with Most, an ingratiating (and complimentary) term and the title of tribute (if there is one—the title of esteem if there is not), followed by the vampire’s name, if and only if the title of tribute is not unique.
 For example, our three Kindred mentioned above might be spoken of as The Most Magnificent Marquise of Seattle, The Most Eloquent Lady Vivian and The Most Admirable Mister Wright.
 If addressing the vampire directly, the “The” and any specific details of title are dropped from the phrase and only the last name is used (i.e., “Most Magnificent Marquise, I beg you” or “Most Admirable Mister Wright, I must protest”).

-Speech in the submissive tone is recommended for any one who wishes to underscore his own inferiority to the vampire in question, most especially in attempts to ingratiate himself.
-The submissive tone speaks volumes when used in a public discussion: this tone may indicate, among other things, an oath of servitude to the individual named, a genuine admission of chaste admiration or a cowering fear.
+Speech in the submissive tone is recommended for any one who wishes to underscore their own inferiority to the vampire in question, most especially in attempts to ingratiate themselves.
+The submissive tone speaks volumes when used in a public discussion: this tone may indicate, among other things, an oath of servitude to the individual named, a genuine admission of chaste admiration, or a cowering fear.
 Note that making use of the submissive voice can be dangerous—if the slightest hint of sarcasm is suspected, the address becomes an insult.
 But, of course, some powerful members of the covenant will tolerate no other form of address from their lessers.

-An address in the formal tone is a simple combination of the titles of esteem and function.
-If the vampire being addressed has no title of function, then his last name will suffice.
+• Formal: An address in the formal tone is a simple combination of the titles of esteem and function.
+If the vampire being addressed has no title of function, then their last name will suffice.
 For example: Alder Meister, Alder Speaker or Mister Wright.
 If a vampire bears more than one title of function, the one that most applies to the discussion at hand is chosen.
 This is generally the safest and most common mode of address in the Invictus.
 This mode of address is entirely neutral.

-To speak in the familiar voice, one combines the title of esteem and the vampire’s first name.
+• Familiar: To speak in the familiar voice, one combines the title of esteem and the vampire’s first name.
 Our two vampires in the example would be referred to as Alder Dolores, Alder Vivian and Mister Jeffrey respectively.

 It is respectful to use the familiar tone when speaking of close blood relatives, whereas using formal address would indicate a certain coldness in one’s family relations.
 One also tends to refer to one’s coterie-mates in this mode unless special circumstances apply.